kaisermann/visc/README.md

 // Binds the scroll and resize events with a callback.
 $(selector).visc(function(states){});

-// Unbind all ViSC events related to the selector
+// Unbind all visc events related to the selector
 $(selector).unvisc();

 // Gets the visibility state of a selector without
 // binding scroll and resize events. var states = $(selector).visc('getState');
 ````